Godson330/MBL-Hightech/README.md

 2 Start the development server: npm start

 3 The app will be running on http://localhost:3000.

+# License

+This project is licensed under the MIT License - see the LICENSE file for details.

+**Explanation**:

+Added "License" Section: Includes a brief note about the license type and directs users to the LICENSE file for detailed information.

+**Table of Contents Updated**: Added "License" to the Table of Contents for easy navigation.

+Make sure to create a LICENSE file in the root directory of your project and include the full text of the MIT License or whichever license you choose.